Telemark Inn

 Telemark Inn, 10 miles from Bethel, Maine, bills itself as a wilderness lodge, and indeed it is.
-Bordering the White Mountain National Forest, Telemark Inn is home to a kennel of Alaskan racing huskies – very friendly and highly socialized dogs – a small herd of llamas, a few horses and ponies and a large community of hummingbirds in the summertime.
-During the summer months the Inn offers hiking, canoeing, llama trekking, and a variety of other animal and nature programs.
+Bordering the White Mountain National Forest, Telemark Inn is home to a kennel of Alaskan racing huskies – very friendly and highly socialized dogs.
 The racing huskies come out to play in the winter when the Inn offers dog sled rides and sled dog trips, along with skijoring (like waterskiing but substitute a dog or horse for a boat) and snowshoeing excursions.
-And if you’re traveling with children who don’t have much experience with animals, don’t fret; there are a number of nature and animal programs designed just for them, including games of “llama soccer.”

 Travel Information